Ergonomic Chair Finder

 Why Chair Fit Matters

 Most office chairs are built for an "average" body - but almost nobody is average.
-A chair that is the wrong size causes pressure behind the knees, unsupported posture and lower back strain, no matter how many adjustments it has.
-The two measurements below tell you more about chair fit than any product photo.
+These two measurements tell you more about chair fit than any product photo.

 How to Measure Seat Height